-Cancer is a frightening and life-altering diagnosis for any patient.
+Cancer is a frightening and life-altering diagnosis for any person.
 When that cancer is particularly aggressive or widespread, it takes a diligent team of expert physicians to provide the best, most comprehensive care.
 For men with the most serious forms of prostate cancer, a new clinic at Washington University School of Medicine in St. Louis and Siteman Cancer Center is going on the offensive.

 “I’d like to introduce the first of its kind CHARM Offensive against prostate cancer,” says Gerald L. Andriole, MD, Chief of the Division of Urologic Surgery.
 Andriole, who is also the Royce Distinguished Professor and a 2020 Distinguished Faculty Award recipient at the School of Medicine, refers to this clinic’s treatment as a “CHARM Offensive” because it is dedicated to the Care of men who have High risk, Advanced, Recurrent or Metastatic prostate cancer.